shmcgrath/vim-infolines/README.md

 - ▪ [UTF-8 E2 96 AA](http://apps.timwhitlock.info/unicode/inspect?s=%E2%96%AA)
 - ‖ [UTF-8 E2 80 96](http://apps.timwhitlock.info/unicode/inspect?s=%E2%80%96)

-If you are using Source Code Pro, make sure the Vim encoding is set to UTF-8 to display these symbols.
+Make sure the Vim encoding is set to UTF-8 to display these symbols.

 ## Roadmap
 I would like to add the following features:
 - If statements so that a particular font is not needed and the information comes across well.